 Hanover Council approved the Frozen Water Service Policy on November 2, 2015.
 The purpose of the policy is to prevent and manage interruptions to the supply of municipal water caused by the freezing of water service between the building or residence and the water distribution piping.
 To view the policy please click on the link.

-When excavating to install fences, repair driveways, plant trees, etc., contact Ontario One-Call at 1.800.400.2255 for Town of Hanover water/sewer, Bell, Union Gas, Wightman Telecom, East Link, Hydro One and Westario Power.
+When excavating to install fences, repair driveways, plant trees, etc., contact Ontario One-Call at 1.800.400.2255 for Town of Hanover water/sewer, Bell, Enbridge Gas, Wightman Telecom, East Link, Hydro One and Westario Power.

 The Public Works Department is responsible for all elements of water and wastewater in the Town of Hanover.
 Hanover tests water on a weekly basis for e-coli and other forms of bacteria.
 Hanover also tests for other contaminants such as lead in accordance with provincial standards.
 Municipal water is the safest water to drink as a result of the extensive testing and sampling it undergoes.
 All water and wastewater inquiries and concerns should be directed to staff at the Water Treatment Plant or the Wastewater Treatment Plant.

 Ontario's Drinking Water Systems Regulation (0.Reg.170/03), made under the Safe Drinking Water Act, 2002, requires that the owner of a municipal drinking water system prepare an annual report on the operation of the system and the quality of its water.
 The annual report replaces the quarterly reports as directed in the previous regulation.

 Water Quality Reports are required to be submitted to the Ministry of Environment no later than February 28 of the following calendar year.
 Reports are also available for viewing at the Town of Hanover Municipal Office, 341 10th Street, Hanover.
 Any water-related questions may be directed to the Public Works Department